sanyassyed/AgenticAI_KaggleXGoogle_Course/notes.md

 ---

+### Introduction: Models, Tools and Agents
+* Tools become the eyes and hands of the foundation models

 ### 💬 Key Terminologies

 * **Interoperability:** The ability of different systems and applications to communicate and work together effectively.